roundscope/web-engineering/lib/what-is-a-framework.md

 * A framework nurtures a feedback loop that helps features iterate as shared understanding develops;

 > cited, ["Fluent 2014, "Keynote With Yehuda Katz and Tom Dale"](https://www.youtube.com/watch?v=jScLjUlLTLI)

+### What is a library is vs what is a framework is

+Angular.js is *a toolset for building the framework* most suited to your application development.

+Ember.js is a *framework* for building ambitious applications.